LexiconGameTranslator/fe776br/README.md

 - Install the Pillow module by running `python -m pip install pillow` in your command prompt.

-- Download the [**Volt Edge library**](https://github.com/ZaneAvernathy/VoltEdge) and drop the VoltEdge.h file and the VOLTEDGE folder in the LM folder.
+- Download the [**Volt Edge library**](https://github.com/ZaneAvernathy/VoltEdge) and drop the VoltEdge.h file and the VOLTEDGE folder in the root of this project folder (location where this `README.md` is located).

 - Go through the `tools` folders and install said tools wherever you see an `.url` file.
   64tass, SuperFamiconv and Lunar Expand are required downloads, and the others are all strongly recommended.
   64tass comes in a folder, so make sure to empty the contents of that folder you download into the `Assembler` folder.

 - A hex editor like [**HxD**](https://mh-nexus.de/en/hxd/) and a decent text editor like [**Sublime**](https://www.sublimetext.com/) or [**Notepad++**](https://notepad-plus-plus.org/) are also recommended.

 - Place a headerless copy Fire Emblem: Thracia 776 in the `base_rom` folder and name it `FE5.sfc`.